fumiomatsuda/mfapy/README.txt

 Requirement
 ----------------------------------------
 Python 3.6
-pymfa required the packages:
+mfapy required the packages:
 NumPy and SciPy (van der Walt, Colbert & Varoquaux, 2011) nlopt https://nlopt.readthedocs.io/en/latest/ parallel python (pp-1.6.4.4) https://www.parallelpython.com/ developed by Vitalii Vanovschi. mkl-service

-pymfa was developed and tested using the PyScripter IDE, and was tested in 64 bit version of Anaconda3 distribution in Windows 10.
+mfapy was developed and tested using the PyScripter IDE, and was tested in 64 bit version of Anaconda3 distribution in Windows 10.

 Install